 Plastic Bottles & Jugs

-- Southeast Berrien County Landfill Recycle Center: 3200 Chamberlain Rd., Buchanan.
-Accepts ice chests, foam cups, foam "to-go" containers, egg cartons, foam blocks.
-Does NOT accept packaging peanuts, soft foam or building material foam.
+- Southeast Berrien County Landfill Recycle Center: 3200 Chamberlain Rd., Buchanan, 269-695-2500, www.sebclandfill.com/recycle.
+Accepts: ice chests, foam cups, foam "to-go" containers, egg cartons, foam blocks.
+It does not accept packaging peanuts, soft foam or building material foam.

 - Reduce, Reuse, Recycle Day: Accepts ice chests, foam cups, foam "to-go" containers, egg cartons, foam blocks.
-Does NOT accept packaging peanuts, soft foam or building material foam.
+It does not accept packaging peanuts, soft foam or building material foam.

 Plastic Pill Bottle Collection

 St. John's Evangelical Lutheran Church in Baroda is collecting empty pill bottles for the Malawi Project.
 They are asking residents to collect their empty pill bottles, remove the labels, and drop the bottles (with lid attached) in the collection box near the main entrance at the Church.
-Office hours are Mon - Thur 9 a.m. - Noon and Sunday 8:30 - 11:30 a.m.
+Office hours are Monday through Thursday from 9 a.m. to Noon and Sunday from 8:30 to 11:30 a.m.
 If removing the labels is troublesome, the Youth Group can assist with label removal before the bottles are shipped to the Malawi Project.
-DO NOT drop off medications.
+Do not drop off medications.
 This project collects empty pill bottles only.
-Learn more about the Malawi Project at http://malawiproject.org/.
-Or call the Church at 269-422-1449.
+Learn more on the Malawi Project website or call the Church at 269-422-1449.